ethereum/aleth/doc/dependencies.rst

 ----------------

 A project that uses Hunter first downloads the hunter package itself.
-This is done with a help of HunterGate CMake module.
+This is done with the help of HunterGate CMake module.
 A copy of the HunterGate module is included in the main project.
 The HunterGate is ordered to download specified release of Hunter and to check whenever the downloaded sources match the checksum provided to the HunterGate invocation.